mpeterson2/dart_mpd/README.md

 More examples can be found [here](https://github.com/mpeterson2/dart_mpd/tree/master/example).

+## Documentation

+Every method has doc comments, but if you want/need more information, go to MPD's [documentation](http://www.musicpd.org/doc/protocol/ch03.html) page.

 ## Contributing

 If you would like to contribute, feel free to fork it and send me a pull request.
 Everything is pretty well documented.